Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Abstract

 \section{Abstract}

-We introduce the space of pairs of distinct $\CP^1$-structures which have identical holonomy, so that the quasi-Fuchsian space is a connected component.
-By the uniformization theorem of Riemann surfaces, every connected component of the space holomorphically maps to the product of associated Teichmüller, when appropriate, minus its diagonal.
+We consider the space of ordered pairs of distinct $\CP^1$-structures on Riemann surfaces (of any orientations) which have identical holonomy, so that the quasi-Fuchsian space is identified with a connected component of this space.
+This space holomorphically maps to the product of the Teichmüller spaces minus its diagonal.

-In this paper, we prove that this uniformization map is a complete local branched covering map.
-This is a partial generalization of Bers' simultaneous uniformization theorem.
-As a corollary, indeed, we reprove Bers' theorem without the measurable Riemann mapping theorem.
+In this paper, we prove that this mapping is a complete local branched covering map.
+As a corollary, we reprove Bers' simultaneous uniformization theorem without any quasi-conformal deformation theory.
+Our main theorem is that the intersection of arbitrary two Poincaré holonomy varieties ($\operatorname{SL}_2\C$-opers) is a non-empty discrete set, which is closely related to the mapping.